Scatter Plot Graph Maker

 SVG for presentations (scales perfectly), PNG for documents, and JPEG for quick sharing.
 Our graph maker supports all three.

-Frequently Asked Questions About Scatter Plot Maker
+Frequently Asked Questions About the Scatter Plot Maker & Calculator

 How do I enter data into the scatter plot maker?+